Which “Street Fighter II” characters are least likely to survive their injuries?

 - Dee Jay

 Sucks to be Ryu, Guile, Dhalsim, Vega, T. Hawk and Fei Long, I guess.
 But is it all doom and gloom for type O folks and sunshine and rainbows for everyone else?
 Not exactly.
-According to a study conducted by a team in the Netherlands, those with any non-type O blood type have a significantly higher risk of heart attack or other heart problems.
+According to a study conducted by a team in the Netherlands, those with any non-type O blood types have a significantly higher risk of heart attack or other heart problems.
 So take heart, Guile, while you may die from your street-fighting injuries, Bison could eventually expire from a heart attack in twenty years.
 Doesn’t that make you feel better, Colonel?

 Now let’s abandon all of this science nonsense and move to the excellent Censored Gaming YouTube channel to learn the real reason why Japanese developers include blood types in their character bios.